d3/d3-array/README.md

 <a name="union" href="#union">#</a> d3.<b>union</b>(...<i>iterables</i>) · [Source](https://github.com/d3/d3-array/blob/master/src/union.js)

-Returns a new Set containing every (distinct) value that appears in any of the given *iterables*.
-The order of values in the returned Set is based on their first occurrence in the given *iterables*.
+Returns a new InternSet containing every (distinct) value that appears in any of the given *iterables*.
+The order of values in the returned set is based on their first occurrence in the given *iterables*.

 ```js
 d3.union([0, 2, 1, 0], [1, 3]) // Set {0, 2, 1, 3}